Xiaomi Redmi 3S

 The Xiaomi Redmi 3S is a smartphone from the phone company Xiaomi, which is an improved version of Xiaomi Redmi 3.
 It was announced and released on June 15, 2016.
 On June 30, 2016, Xiaomi introduced the Xiaomi Redmi 3X, which had 2GB of RAM and 32GB of storage.
 In October of the same year, Xiaomi introduced the Xiaomi Redmi 3S Prime (also known as Xiaomi Redmi 3S Plus), which differed in that it only had a 3GB/32GB version.

 Design

-The smartphone's screen is made of glass.
-The smartphone body is made of aluminum and has plastic inserts at the top and bottom.

-At the bottom, there's a micro USB connector and a microphone.
-At the top is a 3.5mm audio jack, a second microphone, and an IR port.
-On the left side of the smartphone is a hybrid slot for either 2 SIM cards or 1 SIM card and a microSD memory card up to 128GB.
-On the right side, there are volume control buttons and a power button.
-The speaker and fingerprint scanner are located on the back panel.
+The 3S was made of metal, with a laminated display.
+The 3S featured a hybrid slot for either 2 SIM cards or 1 SIM card and a microSD memory card up to 128GB.
+The 3S Prime included a fingerprint sensor.

 The Xiaomi Redmi 3S and Redmi 3S Prime were sold in 3 colors: Dark Gray, Silver, and Gold.

 The Xiaomi Redmi 3X was available in 2 colors: Silver and Gold.